Stadiums and Venues

 For the second challenge, there are a range of answers.
 Stadiums are not the easiest places to install access points and it is well advised to design these in during the construction.

-Concourse APs are the easier of the required locations, but seating area Wi-Fi coverage is more difficult.
+Concourse Access Points (APs) are the easier of the required locations, but seating area Wi-Fi coverage is more difficult.
 In practice this is achieved with high gain overhead antennas, or low power underseat APs.

 Venues, just like stadiums require great Wi-Fi.

 Just like all hospitality sites, staff communication is of the upmost importance.
-With the setup and tear down of events, the ability for staff to stay in touch is paramount.
+With the setup and tear down of events, the ability for staff to stay in touch is a major advantage.

 Here, Wi-Fi plays a crucial role – the support of Wi-Fi phones for voice and tablets for task allocation and management.